sanjeevdhakal/SOC-Analyst-Practice-Labs/Email Server Project/3. Phishing_Setup/gophish_delivery.md

 This proves our entire infrastructure telemetry loop is 100% stable, fully interconnected, and actively waiting to map our upcoming Gophish attacks straight onto our **MITRE ATT&CK Matrix console**!
 ![testlog](test_log.png)

+---

+## 🏁 Phase 3 Core Testing: Phishing Simulation

+We successfully fired our first simulated email attack from our **Kali Linux station (Gophish)** straight through our **Ubuntu Mail Server**!
+The email landed perfectly inside our employee's visual **Thunderbird Inbox on Lubuntu**, confirming our core network connection pathways are 100% active.

+### 🕵️‍♂️ Blue Team Forensic Log Analysis
+To prove our security cameras were watching, we dropped into the dark Ubuntu Server terminal and ran a direct command to read our raw system transaction logs (`sudo tail -n 20 /var/log/mail.log`).

+The terminal output displayed the absolute "Smoking Gun" evidence of our attack:
+*   `connect from unknown[...]` ──► Caught the Kali Linux hacker machine knocking on our network doors.
+*   `from=<exec-ceo@...>` ──► Captured the fake sender profile faking our CEO's identity.
+*   `status=sent (delivered to maildir)` ──► Confirmed the server accepted the message and wrote it straight onto the hard drive partition.

+---

+### 💡 Critical Cybersecurity Lessons Learned

+During this live fire test, we uncovered two massive real-world security concepts:

+#### 1. Fixing a Hidden Syntax Bug
+Our terminal logs revealed a hidden typo inside our security files (`policyd-spf.conf`).
+The system threw an error because we left empty spaces around an equal (`=`) sign.
+This syntax error temporarily crashed our SPF checking tool.
+We fixed this instantly by removing the spaces, forcing our defensive shield to wake up completely.

+#### 2. Why the Fake Email Slipped Past the Shield
+We analyzed why our fake email landed in the clean primary Inbox rather than getting kicked straight to a Spam folder:
+*   **The Trusted Network Loophole:** Our server is configured to automatically trust and wave through any traffic coming from its own internal local lab network.
+Because Kali is on our local switch, it bypassed external internet verification.
+*   **Simple Email Clients:** Local applications like Thunderbird do not have built-in AI spam filters.
+They simply display whatever files the mail server drops into the inbox folder.

+Our infrastructure testing phase is now **100% complete, verified, and locked in!**